Skyscraper Live (2014)

 Skyscraper Live with Nik Wallenda is a Discovery Channel special that aired on November 2, 2014.
 The special was billed as a highwire walk by Nik Wallenda across the city of Chicago in the United States.
 Specifically, he walked wires between three skyscrapers "all of which are taller than the Washington Monument."
 On one of the walks, he was blindfolded; on the other the wire was at a 19 degree incline.

 (Note: This was publicized as a "record-breaking 15-degree incline, from Chicago’s 588-foot Marina Tower West to the top of the 671-foot Leo Burnett building on the other side of the Chicago River.
 During the show it was announced that the incline of the wire ended up being even steeper than anticipated, coming in at 19 degrees.
 That’s like walking up eight stories while suspended in the air 50 stories up, with winds gusting across the wire.")

 The event was broadcast live on the Discovery Channel in the United States and in over 220 countries around the world.
 Viewing figures for the special ranked it as one of the most-watched live broadcasts on American television since 2010.
 An official mobile game, SkyBalance by Nik Wallenda, was also developed by Tapinator, Inc. to coincide with the event.
 Critical reaction to the event was largely positive.

 The act and telecast

-Even Wallenda's training and preparation for this event received substantial attention.
+Wallenda's training and preparation for this event received substantial attention.

 In the special, highwire artist Nik Wallenda walked along a tightrope between three buildings in Chicago, without a tether or net to catch him if he fell.
 After completing the first walk, he undertook a second walk while blindfolded.
 Wallenda completed the first walk in seven minutes, and did the blindfolded walk in a little over a minute.
 The telecast was on a ten-second delay in case something went wrong with Wallenda's walk.

 Nik Wallenda is a seventh generation member of The Flying Wallendas, and this event was billed as an homage to his great-grandfather.